I knew my son could hear every single word spoken around him.

 Waves resonating all the love of my beating heart.

 From the very first night, I would notice each nurse and watch how careful they were with my son.
-Before I came to know any of them, I would politely ask about the task at hand and all of the why’s and the how’s and the what for’s.
+Before I came to know any of them, I would politely ask about the task at hand.
 I would ask them to tell us (my son and me) step by step out loud as they worked.
-I would watch their every move.
+I would watch their every move

-My highest and first criteria was to listen carefully…and the passing grade would be if they called my son by name.
-Addressed him directly by it.
+My highest and first criteria was to listen carefully…and the passing grade would be if they called my son by name, and directly addressed him by it.

 Let me tell you…when I heard any caregiver that came to see us talk to my son as if he was able to talk right back…well, I praised the socks off of them.